Cosmic ordering

 Cosmic ordering is a type of positive thinking proposed by Bärbel Mohr, who believed that a person can simply write down their wish list and wait for it to become reality.
 She first outlined her own version in her own magazine called Sonnenwind (Solar Wind), and then expanded these ideas into a 2001 book called The Cosmic Ordering Service: A Guide to Realising Your Dreams.

 In the United Kingdom, disc jockey and TV game show host Noel Edmonds has become the main media promoter of Mohr's work.

 Exponents

 Noel Edmonds, the British television host, became interested in the subject after being introduced to The Cosmic Ordering Service by his reflexologist.
 After having not worked on television since the end of his BBC TV show Noel's House Party in 1999, one of Edmonds' wishes was for a new challenge.
 Later he was offered the chance to return to television to work on Deal or No Deal.
-Edmonds later went on to write his own book titled Positively Happy: Cosmic Ways To Change Your Life.
+Edmonds later went on to write his own book titled Positively Happy: Cosmic Ways to Change Your Life.

-Presenter Laura Hamilton claims to have used cosmic ordering to get a place on the series Dancing on Ice.
-Self-help author Stephen Richards believes cosmic ordering changed his life, when he changed from being in poverty to becoming a millionaire.
-Big Brother winner Brian Belo claimed that cosmic ordering helped him to win the 2007 show.